Exploring Climate Cooling Programme: Projects

-Controversy
+Response

 Critics, including several prominent climate researchers, characterized the solar radiation management experiments to be conducted by the programme as an ill-conceived approach that diverts attention from the essential task of reducing carbon emissions.
 Senior researchers Michael Mann and Raymond Pierrehumbert characterized the efforts as a "dangerous distraction" from underlying sources of climate change, and akin to "taking aspirin for cancer".